frontend/toolbox/assets/components/doc/layout.md

 ## Helpers

-If you want to use a layout in both styleguide and website, you can add conditional logic to add code only in styleguide with `\{{#if fabricator}}\{{/if}}`.
+If you want to use a layout in both the styleguide and the website, you can add some conditional logic to add code only in styleguide with `\{{#if fabricator}}...\{{/if}}`.

-You can also include specifics styleguide's components located in `assets/templates/views/layouts/includes/`.
-This works like normal components.
+You can also include specific styleguide components located in `assets/templates/views/layouts/includes/`.
+This works like with any standard material.